Walters’ Palm Toffee was one of the largest toffee manufacturers in Britain.

-Production was relocated to a 1.5 acre site at Westfields Road, Acton in 1926.
-A former aircraft factory, it was one of the largest toffee manufacturing sites in the United Kingdom, located on a 1.5 acre site.
+Production was relocated to a former aircraft factory at Westfields Road, Acton from 1926.
+It was one of the largest toffee manufacturing plants in the United Kingdom, located on a 1.5 acre site.

 Walters’ Palm Toffee Ltd had a share capital of £240,000 in 1928.
 That year, export sales to Europe and the British Empire began.

 Around 800 people were employed at the Acton factory by 1935, including 200 night workers.

 The factory was destroyed by a colossal fire in 1935.
 The blaze could be seen from miles away.
 Major Arthur Baraf Walters (1892 – 1973), a director of the company and son of the founder, collapsed at the scene from shock and had to be hospitalised.
 The factory was rebuilt.

-Walters’ Palm Toffee was acquired by J & P Holland of Southport, the largest toffee manufacturers in the world, for £385,000 in 1960.
+Walters’ Palm Toffee became loss-making, and was acquired by J & P Holland of Southport, the largest toffee manufacturers in the world, for £385,000 in 1960.